 Building Site Arbitration Process.
 See Section 7.7.8.

 Building Site Boundary (BSB).
 The designated boundaries for building site Improvements upon each Lot as set forth in the Building Site Covenants.
-(See Appendix A.) Improvements, including but not limited to excavations, buildings, decks, patios, roof overhangs, play areas, swimming pools, tennis courts, and enclosed parking areas may not be located or constructed on the lot outside of the corresponding Building Site Boundary.
-It is anticipated that only driveways, underground utilities, lddress monuments, limited surface parking and landscaping will be allowed outside of the Building Site Boundary placed on a Lot.
+(See Appendix A.) Improvements, including but not limited to buildings, decks, patios, roof overhangs, play areas, swimming pools, tennis courts, and enclosed parking areas may not be located or constructed on the lot outside of the corresponding Building Site Boundary.
+It is anticipated that only driveways, underground utilities, address monuments, limited surface parking, limited grading and excavations, and natural landscaping without hardscape or structures will be allowed outside of the Building Site Boundary placed on a Lot.

 Building Site Boundary Covenant Amendment.
 A revised Building Site Boundary Covenant reflecting an approved BSE/R which shall be executed by the BOD and the Applicant and recorded with the San Miguel County.